bciscato/romsa-py/README.md

 This project is licensed under the MIT License.

+## 📰 Citation

+If you use ROMSA in your research, please cite both the code and the original paper:

+**The Code:**
+> Ciscato, B. (2025).
+ROMSA: Right Dihedra Method Stress Analysis (Python) [Computer software]. https://github.com/bciscato/romsa-py

+**The Methodology:**
+> Ciscato, B. (1994).
+Principal Stress Orientations from Faults: a C++ program.
+Structural Geology and Personal Computers, 325-342.

 ## 💾 Gallery

-If you create a fantastic plot and want to share it, I'm happy to host it here.
+If you create a plot you are proud of and want to share it, I'm happy to host it here.

 ![ROMSA Output Plot blue](examples/romsa_blues.jpg)